janaSunrise/rust-64-bit-os/README.md

 # Rust 64-bit OS

 This is an operating system with a kernel supporting x64 bit written from scratch using the rust programming language.

+**NOTE**: Do note that this OS is just built for the learning, and testing purpose.
+It does have lots of features, but they're not ready to be used in production or in projects.
+I'll be building Actual OS once I've learnt, using rust.

 ## Commands